 Stone Silo Foods, owned by Laurie and David Hazzard, had its start in the 1990s when customers at their restaurant in South Sterling encouraged them to market their "incredible seafood cakes."
 Since then the business has expanded into a manufacturing facility that produces frozen seafood products for grocery stores and fine restaurants.

-Founded in 1929 and operated by three generations of the Ehrhardt family, Silver Birches Resort was sold to Settlers Hospitality Group in 2015.
+Founded in 1929 by the Ehrhardt family, Silver Birches Resort was purchased by Settlers Hospitality Group in 2015.
 Owner Justin Genzlinger has kept a keen eye on the restoration and preservation of the historic buildings.
 Today the resort includes a conference center and restaurant, The Dock on Wallenpaupack, that offers diners a panoramic view of the lake and, if the timing is fortunate, a magnificent Pocono Mountain sunset.